nicholasohjj/tp/docs/UserGuide.md

 #### Listing lessons : `list_lessons`

-Shows a list of all lessons under a student in the lesson list.
-If no student is specified, shows all lessons in the list.
+Shows a list of all lessons under a student in the lesson list.<br>If no student is specified, shows all lessons in the list.

 **Format:**

 `list_lessons [n/STUDENT_NAME]`

+* `STUDENT_NAME` is as displayed on the student list (case-insensitive)

 **Example:**
 * `list_lessons n/John Lee`